 The Yarn I used

 I wanted to make coasters that will be thick enough to hold hot pots on top of them without damaging the wooden table.
 To achieve this thickness that I was aiming for, I crocheted my coasters holding 3 strands of yarn together.
-In the picture you can see the yarn I used and here are the names and details of each.
-I guess this combination makes what you call a chunky yarn?

 - Peer Gynt Tweed by Sadnes Garn.
 50 g’ and 91 meters in each ball.
 In the first ones that I made I used color 2523.
 But now as I write the pattern here for you I use color 1035.